mongodb-developer/workshop/README.md

 ## Workshops

-### #1 MongoDB Atlas and data enrichment in MongoDB Stitch
+### #1 MongoDB Atlas and data enrichment in MongoDB Realm

-This workshop is composed of the Atlas workshop and the Stitch Data Enrichment workshop.
+This workshop is composed of the Atlas workshop and the Realm Data Enrichment workshop.

-You will need to complete the modules in the `atlas` and the `stitch-data-enrichment` branches.
+You will need to complete the modules in the `atlas` and the `realm-data-enrichment` branches.

 You do not need to download this Github repository to complete this workshop.
 You just need to follow the README files in each branch.